asmuth/clip/fnordmetric-doc/src/classic_widgets.md

   <tr>
     <th>title</th>
     <td>
-      the title of this widget (default: no title)
+      The title of this widget (default: no title).
     </td>
   </tr>
   <tr>
     <th>width</th>
     <td>
-      the width of this widget in percent of the viewport (default: 100)
+      The width of this widget in percent of the viewport (default: 100).
     </td>
   </tr>
   <tr>
     <th>autoupdate</th>
     <td>
-      refresh the contents of this widget every N seconds (default: none)
+      Refresh the contents of this widget every N seconds (default: none).
     </td>
   </tr>
 </table>